picasticks/StravaClubTracker/README.md

 This library includes a simple example implementation.
 In Strava, you'll need to have at least one club set up, with club members and completed activities (rides, runs, etc.).
 You'll need Strava API credentials.

-To bootstrap the example:
+Next, to bootstrap the example:

-1. Copy the `example` directory to a new project directory.
+1. Copy the `example` directory and its contents to a new project directory.

-2. Change to the `lib` directory and use [Composer](https://getcomposer.org/) to install the library and dependencies:
+2. Change to the `lib` directory and use [Composer](https://getcomposer.org/) to install the library and its dependencies:

 ```
 cd lib
 composer install
 ```

 3. Edit [`htdocs/example_update.php`](example/htdocs/example_update.php) and set the list of Strava Club IDs, start and end date, Strava API credentials and https callback URI.
-It's best to start with a start/end period of just a few days.
+It's best to start by testing with a start/end period of just a few days.

 4. Load `example_update.php` via https in a browser and click the link.
 It will obtain OAuth authorization from Strava and use the Strava API to download club data to the `json` directory.